The History of Tremolo

 Both units were mechanical, invented long after tube-based tremolo circuits, but predating (of course) solid-state circuits and components.
 The DeArmond units work by sending the guitar signal through a small sealed canister, filled halfway with a mysterious “hydro-fluid.”
 (It wasn’t mercury, as most people assume – it was, in fact, a water-based electrolytic solution, identical to Windex.)
-As the canister is shaken by the unit’s internal motor, the fluid splashes agains a pin inside the canister that sends the guitar signal to ground.
+As the canister is shaken by the unit’s internal motor the fluid splashes against a pin inside the canister, sending the guitar signal to ground.
 As a result, tremolo produced by a DeArmond unit sounds uniquely “fluid.”

 The A. L. Appel patent describes a quite different mechanism.
 His design consists of a rotary mechanism that moves an electric contact along a series of resistors of varying values arranged in a circle.
 I personally have never seen one, and have no idea if that mechanism was ever produced commercially.
-(Not sure, but this device seems like it would have had some mechanical issues, bringing into question its dependability.)
+(It seems likely this device would have had some mechanical issues, bringing into question its dependability.)

 The earliest recorded examples of guitars using tremolo